webdevphi/Winter-2018-Workshops/1-React/README.md

 - Something is a component if it extends `React.Component`
 - Components have a few important properties but right now all we care about is the render method that returns some JSX which eventually gets turned into HTML
 - We only have to call the main render (the last line of code) once for the entire app.
 Note the `<App />` syntax here, this is JSX syntax to instantiate the react class component.
-- We also need to pass in the html element we will load the app into, in our case it'll be be the `#app` div from index.html
+- We also need to pass in the HTML element we will load the app into, in our case, it'll be the `#app` div from index.html

 *Run it!!*